sdthomas91/chat-down-under-new/README.md

 - Pasquale Fasulo for continuous helpful input and feedback

-- My mentor, Gurjot for continued input and direction
+- Ben Smith for his support, input and feedback

-- © 2014 Nate Wiley CodePen for the initial inspiration
+- Miguel Grinberg for the vast knowledge on Flask

 - Friends and family for valuable insights and feedback